Robert A. Heinlein: His Life and Work

 While being very popular over the years, Starship Troopers has received much harsh criticism as well.
 The eptithets leveled at RAH in response to this novel ranged from militarist and right-wing reactionary, all the way to fascist - which I consider to be quite preposterous.
 The aspect of the novel which has perhaps been criticized more than any other is that in order to gain voting privileges one must complete a term of federal service.
 Many have misconstrued this to mean that only military veterans are granted the franchise, but this is clearly not the case.
 Federal service, as specifically spelled out in several different sections of the book, includes many jobs which in today's society would be termed civil service.
 Even though ST can be considered RAH's first controversial novel, it certainly was not the last.
 [UPDATE: I can't recall how many times I've read it, but the last previous time was several years before I created this site, at least twenty years ago.
 Now that I've set the task of reviewing all past award winners, I've read it again (July 2018), and have posted a full review HERE.]

-Many SF historians and critics point to 1961's Stranger in a Strange Land as being a turning point in RAH's career, and it was in many ways although in my opinion not in the sense others mean it.
+Many SF historians and critics point to 1961's Stranger in a Strange Land as being a turning point in RAH's career, and it was in many ways, although in my opinion not in the sense others mean it.
 Certainly it was a departure from his formulaic high-adventure type of SF, and in some ways it can be considered more a fantasy than science fiction.
-In terms of style and content however, the only distinctions that I would make are that the ideas presented were more important than the plot, and that RAH was able for the first time to deal forthrightly with the sexual nature of man.
-The ideas and philosophy of RAH were always in his writings, only earlier they were more subtly placed in distinctive bits of dialogue or exposition.
-SiaSL was Heinlein unleashed in a cascade of ideas ranging from politics, religion and art, to the hypocritical sexual mores of American culture.
-One thing of which many are possibly not aware, even long-time SF fans and RAH devotees, is that this novel was written, re-written, and then excessively edited over the course of a twelve year period begining in 1949.
+In terms of style and content however, the only distinctions that I would make are that the ideas presented were more important than the plot, and that RAH was able for the first time to deal forthrightly with the sexual nature of man (or at least the way he perceived it).
+One thing of which many are possibly not aware is that this novel was written, re-written, and then excessively edited over the course of a twelve year period begining in 1949.
 This is the period in his career where he published the bulk of the juveniles and several of his most popular novels, including The Puppet Masters and The Door into Summer as well as the two previously mentioned Hugo winners.
 It is ridiculous to say that in 1961 his writing career took an abrupt right turn.
 During the '40s and '50s, RAH had broadened the scope and essence of SF, introducing the disciplines of politics, economics, sociology, anthropology, and semantics to the genre, and yet he still longed to break out of the confining restrictions prevalent in the field.
 At the same time he had doubts about the marketability of SiaSL and expressed these worries many times in letters and phone calls to his agent.

 Glory Road is another of my all-time favorite RAH novels, and one of these days I will attempt to devote more time and attention to a thorough review of it as well.
 For now I will say that in addition to its being a rollicking good action-adventure yarn, RAH took advantage of the "fish-out-of-water" nature of the tale to skewer and disect many of our treasured - but perhaps false - notions concerning sex and the man/woman dichotomy.
 It has been said by many of his critics that RAH abandoned his readership base and alienated them with "opinions as facts."
 Even though I do not agree with a few of his opinions I am still grateful that RAH did present them in the context of what I consider to be very entertaining narratives.
 I will always prefer to read someone who is not afraid to lay his thoughts on the line rather than hide behind the plot as if he, the writer, did not exist.
 The only distinction I would make between his earlier and later work is that after the success of SiaSL RAH was afforded the luxury of writing about subjects that meant a great deal to him, not limiting himself to a style or type of story that was expected of him.